- Find out the main differences between an online and offline account, how to check which one you’re already using and how to switch between them.

 Microsoft will try and “guide” you toward the online account option but it’s easy to choose a local account.
 Here’s how these setup screens look in Windows 10 and 11.

-- 1 What is a Microsoft Local Account?
+- 2 What is a Local Account in Windows?

-- 2 What is a Microsoft Online Account?
+- 3 What is a Microsoft Online Account in Windows?

-- 4 How to Change a Local Account to an Online Account in Windows
+- 5 How to Change a Windows Local Account to an Online Account on Windows

 This is the classic way of setting up an administrator account.
 You pick a username and a password, they’re saved into the operating system somewhere secure.